-Signs, awnings, banners and strobe lights located on private property and portable signs (commonly known as A-Boards) regardless of location are regulated by Title 32 (known as the sign code) of the Portland City Code.
-The Bureau of Development Services administers the sign code, and the Portland Department of Transportation (503) 823-5185 regulates signs located in the street right-of-way, other than portable signs (A-Boards).
-Signs attached to utility poles are addressed by section 17.64.040.A in Title 17.
+Signs, awnings, and banners located on private property and portable signs (commonly known as A-Boards), regardless of location, are regulated by Title 32 (known as the sign code) of the Portland City Code.
+The Bureau of Development Services administers the sign code.

+The Portland Bureau of Transportation (503-823-5185) regulates signs located in the street right-of-way, except for portable signs (A-Boards).
+They also regulate signs attached to utility poles as specified in section 17.64.040.A in Title 17.

 |Sign Specialist for signs, awnings and banners located on private property (503) 823-7996|

-|Sign Specialist for portable (A-Board) signs only (503) 823-7891
+|Sign Specialist for portable (A-Board) signs only (503) 823-2633|

 Mail / Location: